-As Fig.~\ref{fig:in:mvn} suggests, calculating the predicted accuracies with~(\ref{eq:pcorr:mvn}) should address the problem of bias introduced by~(\ref{eq:pcorr}).
-However, the numerical integration for problems with many classes such as the ImageNet is not tractable.
+As Fig.~\ref{fig:in:mvn} suggests, calculating the predicted accuracies with Eq.~(\ref{eq:pcorr:mvn}) should address the problem of bias introduced by Eq.~(\ref{eq:pcorr}).
+However, the numerical integration for problems with many classes such as ImageNet is not tractable.
 We partially circumvented this problem by using a Monte Carlo approach for sampling from the estimated distributions.
-The results obtained with the Monte Carlo approach (Fig.~\ref{fig:in:pcorr:MC}) are quite obviously better than the ones obtained with~(\ref{eq:pcorr}).
-The correlation coefficient was $0.98$, the Kendall's $\tau$ correlation coefficient was $0.92$.
-Another nice outcome is that the points are arranged on a line (dashed line) parallel to the line of perfect correspondence (solid line), i.e., all the predictions slightly overestimated the actual accuracies by a constant offset.
+The results obtained with the Monte Carlo approach (see Fig.~\ref{fig:in:pcorr:MC}) were quite obviously better than the ones obtained with Eq.~(\ref{eq:pcorr}).
+The Pearson correlation coefficient was $0.98$, the Kendall's $\tau$ correlation coefficient was $0.92$.
+Another nice outcome was that the points were arranged on a line (dashed line) parallel to the line of perfect correspondence (solid line), i.e., all the predictions slightly overestimated the actual accuracies by a constant offset.
 This offset just comes from the fact that one should use the normalization constant in our estimations, which Monte Carlo sampling does not provide.

-Fig.~\ref{fig:in:pcorr:MC:sub} presents the results of applying the same sampling approach to different sizes of sub-problems randomly formed from the ImageNet.
+Fig.~\ref{fig:in:pcorr:MC:sub} presents the results of applying the same sampling approach to different sizes of sub-problems randomly formed from ImageNet.
 Overall, we still see the same trend as in Fig.~\ref{fig:in:pcorr:MC}, i.e., that the predicted accuracies were approximately offset from the line of perfect correspondence by a constant (dashed lines).
 The difference is more noticeable with the decreased size of a sub-problem, which indicates the increased importance of normalization constants.